LennonLab/Emergence/EmergencePrePrint.md

 Affiliations:Department of Biology, Indiana University, Bloomington, IN, 47405, USA.
 Correspondence to: ken@weecology.org; lennonj@indiana.edu.

+### Abstract
+Patterns underpin ecological theories and paradigms.
+While over a dozen ecological patterns are considered to be classic or even law-like, most are divided among non-overlapping theories and subfields.
+As a result, ecology lacks a holistic understanding for how primary patterns can emerge in unison.
+We developed a simulation-based platform for this purpose.
+The Emergence platform encodes energetic constraints, ecological selection, process stochasticity, and multiplicative interactions.
+These phenomena capture the basis of life history trade-offs and resource limited growth, the importance of stochasticity and determinism, and the nonlinear nature of ecological dynamics.
+Emergence builds individual-based models (IBMs) from random starting conditions and allows ecological selection to operate on random variation in species traits.
+Emergence reproduces established patterns of commonness and rarity, scaling patterns from metabolic theory and biodiversity, growth and abundance patterns of population ecology, and trade-offs in life history strategies.
+Prior to Emergence, it was unknown whether most of these patterns could emerge in unison or whether some could emerge within IBMs.

 ### Introduction

-The foundations of ecology are built on the discovery, explanation, and prediction of relationships between organisms and their environment, i.e., patterns.
+The foundations of ecology are built on the discovery, explanation, and prediction of relationships between organisms and their environment, i.e., patterns (MacArthur 1972, Lawton 1996).
 As the signatures of mechanisms that shape the structure and dynamics of populations, species, communities, and ecosystems, patterns have inspired ecological paradigms for over a century (Table 1).
 Some of these patterns have been documented since the time of Darwin's publications (e.g., Watson 1859) or earlier (e.g., Malthus 1798).
 Today, ecologists seek unified theories for the common explanation of patterns (e.g., Hubbell 2001, McGill 2010, Harte 2011), and continue to uncover patterns using increasingly large and diverse datasets (e.g., Locey and Lennon 2016).